abid-lohan/ctf-writeups/web/Blackbox - TAMUctf 2023/readme.md

 }
 ```

 It’s possible to try bruteforcing into this account.
-Even though I didn’t think that it was intended to do this way, I keep the following commands running just in case, while I was searching for other hints.
+Even though I think that it's not intended to solve using this method, I keep the following commands running just in case, while I was searching for other hints.

 ```bash
 hashcat -a 0 -m 1400 834503d694716c01c31a6248821764b07d5d36ff592f0c7c96874e021e907fe0 /usr/share/wordlists/rockyou.txt